Lux-AI-Challenge/Lux-Design-S1/specs.md

 ### Environment

-In the Lux AI Challenge Season 1, both teams control a team of Units and CityTiles that collect resources to fuel their Cities, with the main objective to own as many CityTiles as possible at the end of the turn-based game.
+In the Lux AI Challenge Season 1, both teams control a team of [Units](#Units) and [CityTiles](#CityTile) that collect resources to fuel their Cities, with the main objective to own as many [CityTiles](#CityTiles) as possible at the end of the turn-based game.
 Both teams have complete information about the entire game state and will need to make use of that information to optimize resource collection, compete for resources against the opponent, and more.
 This document will go through the key features of this game.

 ### The Map

 The world of Lux is represented as a 2d grid.
 Coordinates increase east (right) and south (down).
 The map width and height range can be 12, 16, 24, or 32 tiles long.
 The (0, 0) coordinate is at the top left.

-The map has various features including resources (Wood, Coal, Uranium), units (Workers, Carts, CityTiles), and Roads.
+The map has various features including [Resources](#Resources) (Wood, Coal, Uranium), Units ([Workers](#Workers), [Carts](#Carts)), [CityTiles](#CityTiles), and [Road](#Roads).

 In order to prevent maps from favoring one player over another, it is guaranteed that maps are always symmetric by vertical or horizontal reflection.

-Each player will start with a single CityTile and a single worker on that CityTile
+Each player will start with a single [CityTile](#CityTiles) and a single worker on that [CityTile](#CityTiles)

 ### Resources

 There are 3 kinds of resources: Wood, Coal, and Uranium (in order of increasing fuel efficiency).
-These resources are collected by workers, then dropped off once a worker moves on top of a CityTile to then be converted into fuel for the city.
+These resources are collected by workers, then dropped off once a worker moves on top of a [CityTile](#CityTiles) to then be converted into fuel for the city.
 Some resources require research points before they are possible to collect.

 <table>
   <tr>